Ali Rıza Öreroğlu

-Ali Rıza Öreroğlu, MD (/tr/; is a Turkish/Persian plastic, reconstructive and aesthetic surgeon.
-He is acknowledged for his work in facial rejuvenation and rhinoplasty.
+Ali Rıza Öreroğlu, MD (/tr/), is a Turkish plastic, reconstructive and aesthetic surgeon.
+His work includes facial rejuvenation and rhinoplasty.

 Early life and education

-Born to a Turkish father and a Persian mother, Öreroğlu has finished his primary education in Tehran.
-He has graduated from Ankara University Faculty of Medicine as a medical doctor in 2006 and completed his specialty education at the Department of Plastic, Reconstructive and Aesthetic Surgery of Istanbul Okmeydanı Training and Research Hospital and has become a specialist in plastic surgery in 2012.
+Born to a Turkish father and a Persian mother, Öreroğlu completed his primary education in Tehran.
+He graduated from the Ankara University Faculty of Medicine in 2006.
+He completed his specialist training in plastic, reconstructive and aesthetic surgery at Istanbul Okmeydanı Training and Research Hospital in 2012.

 Career

-Öreroğlu has served as an observer fellow at PACES plastic surgery clinic of Atlanta Georgia, USA with Dr. Foad Nahai in 2009.
-He has achieved the International Aesthetic Surgery Fellowship scholarship program of the American Society of Aesthetic Plastic Surgery (ASAPS).
+In 2009, Öreroğlu was an observer fellow with Foad Nahai at the PACES plastic surgery clinic in Atlanta, Georgia.
+He later received an International Aesthetic Surgery Fellowship from the American Society of Aesthetic Plastic Surgery (ASAPS).

-He has worked at Dr. Ilhan Özdemir State Hospital in Giresun, Turkey and Acıbadem Fulya Hospital as Assistant professor of plastic surgery.
-In November 2016, he has founded Dr. Öreroğlu Aesthetic Clinic in Nişantaşı, Istanbul.
+Öreroğlu worked at Dr. İlhan Özdemir State Hospital in Giresun and at Acıbadem Fulya Hospital.
+In November 2016, he opened a private clinic in Nişantaşı, Istanbul.

 Research work

-Among his scientific publications, Öreroğlu's work about surgical techniques on rhinoplasty has been notable. Öreroğlu is known as a fellow and board certified member of the Turkish Society of Plastic Reconstructive and Aesthetic Surgery; the Turkish Aesthetic Plastic Surgery Society; the European Board of Plastic, Reconstructive and Aesthetic Surgery; the International Society of Plastic Surgery and the American Society of Plastic Surgeons.
+Öreroğlu has published research on plastic surgery, including work on rhinoplasty techniques.
+He is known as a fellow and board certified member of the Turkish Society of Plastic Reconstructive and Aesthetic Surgery; the Turkish Aesthetic Plastic Surgery Society; the European Board of Plastic, Reconstructive and Aesthetic Surgery; the International Society of Plastic Surgery and the American Society of Plastic Surgeons.